Samue1eun/samue1eun/README.md

 # 💫 About Me:
-I am a software engineer passionate about bringing making the consumer experience memorable.
+I am a holitic software engineer that is passionate about the implementation of real human experiences and emotions into web applications.

+Currently I am learning:

+- FastAPI
+- Go
+- Framer Motion

 ## 🌐 Socials: